OctopusDeploy/blog/blog/2022-01/jenkins-install-guide/index.md

 ![Jenkins Wrapper Configuration](jenkins-wrapper.png "width=500")

-This XML file contains the `service.arguments` element, which defines the command line arguments passed to Jenkins when it is executed.
-It also includes `service.env` elements to define the environment variables made available to Jenkins.
+This XML file contains the `service/arguments` element, which defines the command line arguments passed to Jenkins when it is executed.
+It also includes `service/env` elements to define the environment variables made available to Jenkins.

 Advanced Jenkins configuration options often require passing arguments or defining environment variables.
-As an example, [disabling Cross-Site Request Forgery (CSRF) protection](https://www.jenkins.io/doc/book/security/csrf-protection/) in Jenkins requires passing the `-Dhudson.security.csrf.GlobalCrumbIssuerConfiguration.DISABLE_CSRF_PROTECTION=true` argument, which is configured in the `service.arguments` element:
+As an example, [disabling Cross-Site Request Forgery (CSRF) protection](https://www.jenkins.io/doc/book/security/csrf-protection/) in Jenkins requires passing the `-Dhudson.security.csrf.GlobalCrumbIssuerConfiguration.DISABLE_CSRF_PROTECTION=true` argument, which is configured in the `service/arguments` element:

 ![Jenkins Wrapper Configuration](jenkins-wrapper-2.png "width=500")

 ## JENKINS_HOME directory on Windows

 The `JENKINS_HOME` directory includes all the configuration, plugins, and working directory for any builds executed on the Jenkins server.
-On Windows this directory is located at `%LocalAppData%\Jenkins\.jenkins` by default, which will resolve ti `C:\Users\jenkins\AppData\Local\Jenkins\.jenkins` when using the `jenkins` user created above to run the Jenkins service.
+On Windows, this directory is located at `%LocalAppData%\Jenkins\.jenkins` by default, which will resolve to `C:\Users\jenkins\AppData\Local\Jenkins\.jenkins` when using the `jenkins` user created above to run the Jenkins service.

 ## Installing Jenkins on Ubuntu and Debian